 - To explain how risk management can be conducted in the context of the business.

 This course is aimed at delegates with a basic knowledge of Information Assurance.
-Ideally, delegates should have some understanding of business risk management and security topics in general.

 The course will benefit: